Sign in or start a free trial to avail of this feature.

-This software company has a Watch list of customers, that it feels are likely to end their subscription next year.
-Our job is to find out which Sales person is assigned to these listed companies and to tell them to offer the client a discount.
-One way to complete this task would be to use the Find function with the shortcut Ctrl + F. We could then search for a company such as Blammo Corp, by pressing Enter, and once we find the entry we can then read across to find the Sales person, which in this case is Parrish.
-However if you've a long Watch list, this could get pretty tedious, and instead we'll use Lookups.
-Lookups allow us to search a column in our data set, and then return another value in the same row.
-In this case we'll search the company name column, and then return the name of the Sales person.
-So I'll navigate over to our Watch list, and I'll write =VLOOKUP.
+This software company has a watch list of customers that it feels are likely to end their subscription next year.
+Our job is to find out which sales person is assigned to these listed companies and to tell them to offer the client a discount.
+One way to complete this task will be to use the find function with the shortcut Control + F. We could then search for a company such as Blammo Corp by pressing Enter, and once we find the entry we can then read across to find the salesperson, which in this case is Parrish.
+However, if you have a long watch list this could get pretty tedious.
+Instead we'll use lookups.
+Lookups allow us to search a column in our data set and then return another value in the same row.
+In this case, we'll search the company name column and then return the name of the sales person.
+So we'll navigate over to our watch list and write equals VLOOKUP.

-I'll then write in the eighth column, which is for Sales person, and then I'll write in FALSE for Exact match, and close the bracket, And again this gives me the correct answer, which is this time Baines.
-As you can probably guess, the Sales person for the remaining companies can be calculated by anchoring the array in the formula.
-So I'll press F2 to go back into the formula, and then F4 to anchor the array.
+Again, this gives us a correct answer, which this time is Baines.
+As you can probably guess, the salesperson for the remaining companies can be calculated by anchoring the array in the formula.
+So we'll press F2 to go back into the formula and then F4 to anchor the array.

 We'll then copy and paste into the remaining cells.